lz4/lz4/doc/lz4_Block_format.md

 For example, an upper compression limit can be reached, using a technique called "full optimal parsing", at high cpu and memory cost.
-But multiple other techniques can be considered, featuring distinct time / performance trade offs.
+But multiple other techniques can be considered, featuring distinct time / performance trade-offs.
 As long as the specified format is respected, the result will be compatible with and decodable by any compliant decoder.